LTUC/amman-dotnet-401d2/Curriculum/Class04/README.md

 - Constructors are created by default, we have the ability to add more if needed

 ### Object Initializers
-- We can initalize an object on creation
+- We can initialize an object on creation

 ### Keyword Static
 - What does static mean?